Aurlus Mabélé: Illness and death

-Mabélé was admitted to hospital in Eaubonne on 19 March 2020 and died there the same night.
-The news of his death was later confirmed via Social media (Twitter) by his daughter Liza Monet.
-Reacting to the news of his death, many musicians and fans eulogized him as a musician and a composer who was good at his craft.
-His long time guitar wizard Dally Kimoko remembered him for the long years he had worked with him since he replaced Diblo Dibala on guitar in the band Loketo.
+Mabélé was admitted to hospital in Eaubonne on 19 March 2020 and died there the same night due to contracting COVID-19.
+The news of his death was later confirmed via social media (Twitter) by his daughter Liza Monet.
+Reacting to the news of his death, many musicians and fans eulogized him as a musician and a composer.
+His long time guitar wizard Dally Kimoko remembered him, having been in Loketo for many years, after replacing Diblo Dibala.